 You have gained insight.
 Is insight enough to change your life?
 It can only go so far.
 It takes a more.
 Check out a guest post I wrote for a colleague of mine, Khara Croswaite Brindle, Action over Insight: Why You Should Be Asking “What?”

-This is where ACT therapy can help, especially the “C” part.
+This is where ACT therapy or life coaching can help, especially the “C” part.
 That’s because it involves a commitment to action based on your values and the goals that you have created for yourself.
-It turns therapy from a passive practice to a more ACTon-oriented approach.
+It turns therapy and life coaching from a passive practice to a more ACTon-oriented approach.

 How Most People View Therapy

-Typically, when you imagine a therapy session, there’s the stereotypical scene of you and the therapist in an office.
+Typically, when you imagine a session, there’s the stereotypical scene of you in an office talking with your therapist or life coach.
 There might even be a couch to lie down on while you talk about your thoughts and feelings.